Table of contents

 There have even been references to US presidential candidates’ teeth regarding how likely they are to secure the top job

 Reason to smile #3: Smiling is contagious

-There are actually a few facial movements that are contagious.
+There are a few facial movements that are contagious.
 We all know that when one person yawns, many will follow.
-But frowning and smiling are also something that we almost involuntarily do when we notice someone else doing it.
+But frowning and smiling are also something we almost involuntarily do when we notice someone else doing it.

 Reason to smile #4: Smiling is nature’s painkiller